 When we think about celebrities who inspire baby names, we usually think about people.
 That’s only fair.
 After all, humans dominate any list of the rich and famous.
 But our species doesn’t have a total lock on baby name inspiration.
 Here, for your consideration, are five decidedly canine baby name influencers.

-If you went to a kid-friendly double feature in the 1940s, you might l have encountered the intrepid German Shepard Rusty.
+If you watched a kid-friendly double feature at a 1940s movie theater, you might l have encountered the intrepid German Shepard Rusty.
 The eight-film Rusty series promoted positive values while spinning tales of a young boy and his dog.
 The name, which previously had been mostly a nickname, more than doubled in popularity.

 The biggest canine star of the 1970s, Benji was a small, mixed-breed dog and a movie headliner.
 In his first film, 1974’s Benji, he adorably foiled a gang of kidnappers.
 The number of humans named Benji rose by a factor of ten.